Discrete-to-continuum limits of interacting particle systems in one dimension with collisions: Definitions of and ( ) in terms of viscosity solutions

 \begin{defn}[Limiting Hamiltonian] For $\alpha, \rho>0$, $u\in L^\infty(Q)$, $t > 0$, $x \in \R$ and $\phi\in C^2(Q)$, we define

 where

 for any $\psi \in C^2(\R)$ and $v \in L^\infty(\R)$. \end{defn}

-While this definition shares some similarities with the Hamiltonians in Definition \ref{d:Hpe}, we focus on the key differences.
+This definition has some key differences with the Hamiltonians in Definition \ref{d:Hpe}.
 First, $\phi_x(t,x) = 0$ is allowed.
 Second, the step function $E_\e$ has disappeared from the integrand; we therefore do not need to separate cases between $E_{\e,*}$ and $E_\e^*$.
 Third, the principle value in \eqref{Irho} has disappeared, and instead the additional term ``$- \psi'(x)z$" is added to the integrand.
 To motivate this, note from the evenness of $V_\alpha''(z)$ that: